Courses

 Project Manager, Mark Lundin

-Mark Lundin is a music educator, freelance vocalist, and arts administrator based in Eau Claire, Wis.
-He has served as director and teacher of vocal music in the Chippewa Valley for over ten years, in public schools, churches, as a clinician, and as a private instructor.
+Mark Lundin is a music educator, freelance vocalist, and arts administrator based in Eau Claire.
+He has served as director and teacher of vocal music in the Chippewa Valley for over ten years, in public schools and churches, as a clinician, and as a private instructor.
 With a holistic approach to musicianship, he operates Summit Fine Arts, a studio for aspiring vocal and piano students of all ages.
 He is an advocate for creative and project-based learning, serving as Treasurer of the Chippewa Valley Montessori Governance Board.
 He can be seen performing with Schola Cantorum of Eau Claire, the Madison Choral Project, and as cantor at St. James the Greater.
 He is a proud UW-Eau Claire alum and is thrilled about bringing the Midwest Artist Academy to life!